zx80/flask-simple-auth/README.md

 Add `FSA_PASSWORD_LEN` and `FSA_PASSWORD_RE` directives to check for password quality when hashing.
-Remove `VERSION` and `VERSION\_NUM`, replaced with `__version__`, although not from the package resources because of some issue obscure issue…
+Remove `VERSION` and `VERSION\_NUM`, replaced with `__version__`, although not from the package resources because of some obscure issue…

 #### 4.4.0 on 2021-12-11